 The World Factbook is one of the US Government’s most accessed publications.

-The World Factbook, produced for US policymakers and coordinated throughout the US Intelligence Community, presents the basic realities about the world in which we live.
+The World Factbook presents the basic facts about the world in which we live.
 We share these facts with the people of all nations in the belief that knowledge of the truth underpins the functioning of free societies.

 Who uses The World Factbook?

 A wide variety of folks including US Government officials, researchers, news organizations, corporations, geographers, travelers, teachers, professors, librarians, and students.
-In short, anyone looking for an expansive body of international data on a recently updated Web site.
-The World Factbook is visited by tens of millions of visitors annually; the Web site is especially popular during the school year, with a noticeable drop-off in online visits during the summer months.
-In all, The World Factbook is one of the US Government’s most popular Web sites.
+In short, anyone looking for an expansive body of international data on a recently updated website.
+Millions of visitors view The World Factbook annually; the website is especially popular during the school year, with a noticeable drop-off in visits during the summer months.
+In all, The World Factbook is one of the US Government’s most popular websites.

 Answers to The World Factbook’s many quiz questions are available.